Preparing your arrival

 Students from outside the European Union

 Students from outside the European Union must sign up with French social security even if you are only staying or one semester.
-The cost is to be paid by the student.
 For your information, French social security does not reimburse all medical expenses, hence it is recommended to sign up for complementary health coverage called a “mutuelle” in French.

 Third party liability insurance is required in France.